 Are truly spectacular.
 On a personal note, this isn’t like the Aboriginals of Australia where a wall of division is immediately obvious (rightfully so given their despicable persecution).

 The Maori people are incredibly open to travellers: bigass smiles and endless flows of conversation.
-Generally, I found they were also delighted to teach people about their culture, language, or just talk some shit so go meet them!
+Generally, I found they were also delighted to teach people about their culture, and language, or just talk some shit so go meet them!

 4. Find a Wild Kiwi: Gotta Catch ’em All!